dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 two examples in a way `textContent` cannot.

 You can even hear the difference with text-to-speech tools!
-Windows Narrator on Chrome treats block elements as three different text fields while inline elements are joined into a single word.
+Windows Narrator on Chrome treats block elements as different text fields while inline elements are joined into a single word.
 When played normally it's a little trickier to hear, but I can manually step through each `block` formatted word and read them individually while the `inline` text is joined together into a single, inseparable word.

 ```video
 {